sarahbonnin/CRG_RIntroduction/vector.md

 ```
 <img src="images/vector_super.png" width="450">

-* Extract elements of a vector that comply with the condition
+* Extract elements of a vector that comply with a condition:
 ```{r}
 a <- 1:5
 a >= 2